S3-working-group/s3-practical-guide/docs/governance-backlog.md

 ---

-<div class="card summary"><div class="card-body">Keep a dedicated backlog for items that require a governance decision, so that you can remember them and use the information to plan and organize your governance.
+<div class="card summary"><div class="card-body">Keep a dedicated, prioritized backlog for items that pertain to governance so that you can remember them and use the information to plan and organize your governance.
 </div></div>

-_A **governance backlog** is a visible, prioritized list of items (drivers and/or requirements) relating to the governance of a domain._
+_A **governance backlog** is a visible, prioritized list of items relating to the governance of a domain._

-A governance <a href="glossary.html#entry-backlog" class="glossary-tooltip" data-toggle="tooltip" title="Backlog: A list of (often prioritized) uncompleted work items (typically a deliverable, requirement or a driver) that need to be addressed.">backlog</a> is at the core of any reliable and transparent system for governance.
-Keeping a governance backlog helps with planning regular [governance meetings](governance-meeting.html).
-It’s also useful for deciding which items are best addressed in a dedicated meeting, or in other regular meetings such as product meetings, [planning meetings](planning-and-review-meetings.html) or [retrospectives](retrospective.html).
+A governance backlog plays a key role in any reliable and transparent system of governance, because it contains information relating to a domain’s outstanding governance matters and allows you to remember and address them in the order of priority.
+Keeping a prioritized governance backlog is essential for planning regular [governance meetings](governance-meeting.html).
+It’s also useful for deciding which items are best addressed in a dedicated meeting versus those that can be handled effectively in other regular meetings such as product meetings, [planning meetings](planning-and-review-meetings.html), or [retrospectives](retrospective.html).

-A governance backlog contains information about:
+Contents of a governance backlog:

+-   Drivers that need a <a href="glossary.html#entry-requirement" class="glossary-tooltip" data-toggle="tooltip" title="Requirement: A state considered valuable to establish or maintain in order to address a specific driver.
+Requirements are often expressed as _intended outcome(s)_, and _enabling condition(s)_ considered necessary to establish for achieving or maintaining those outcomes.">Requirement</a>
+-   Requirements that need a proposal
--   matters requiring a decision
+-   Proposals that need a decision
--   proposals to create and consider
+-   Policies due for review (according to an agreed-upon evaluation date)
+-   Possible objections to existing policies or activity that need to be tested and, if they qualify, resolved
--   selecting people for roles
+-   Selecting people for roles
+-   Short reports relating to activity, outcomes resulting from acting on policies, or the ongoing governance of the domain

-An item in a (prioritized) governance backlog typically provides information about:
+Typical information to include with an item in a (prioritized) governance backlog:

-- the <a href="glossary.html#entry-organizational-driver" class="glossary-tooltip" data-toggle="tooltip" title="Organizational Driver: Any situation where the organization&#x27;s members have a motive to respond because they anticipate that doing so would be beneficial for the organization (by helping to generate value, eliminate waste or avoid undesirable risks or consequences).">driver</a> that needs addressing (and the <a href="glossary.html#entry-requirement" class="glossary-tooltip" data-toggle="tooltip" title="Requirement: A need or desire considered necessary to fulfill to respond to an organizational driver, adequately or as a suitable incremental next step.">requirement</a> – for drivers that have been determined as relevant and a priority)
+-   the situation that needs addressing
-- the next step(s) for addressing the item (e.g. [determine requirement](determine-requirements.html), form a proposal, [test a proposal](consent-decision-making.html), [review an existing agreement](evaluate-and-evolve-agreements.html), [select someone for a role](role-selection.html), including an estimate of the time required
+-   the *next step(s)* for addressing the item (e.g. [determine requirement](determine-requirements.html), [form a proposal](proposal-forming.html), [test a proposal](consent-decision-making.html), [review an existing policy](evaluate-and-evolve-policies.html), [select someone for a role](evaluate-and-evolve-agreements.html), [test arguments](test-arguments-qualify-as-objections.html). and [resolve objections](resolve-objections.html)
+-   an estimate of the time required to reach the next step(s)
+-   what people need to do to prepare
-- other interdependent items (including work items), as well as any other relevant information, e.g. reference to proposals, domain descriptions, etc)
+-   other interdependent items (including work items), along with other relevant information including reference to proposals, related policies, domain descriptions, etc.
 -   who added the item to the backlog (for clarification/questions)
 -   a due date (if necessary)
-- a way of visualizing rank or priority (see [Prioritize Backlogs](prioritize-backlogs.html)).
+-   the priority of the item (see [Prioritized Backlog](prioritize-backlogs.html))

+## Governance Boards

+Visualizing all items related to governance and their progress using a Kanban-style board is helpful for tracking the status of each item.
+Visual representation ensures transparency and allows all stakeholders to stay informed about the current state of affairs.
+It is also helpful to link related governance items between boards if they concern multiple domains, or to related work items on operational boards, to facilitate addressing dependencies in a more coherent way.

+A typical **governance board** includes the following columns (as a minimum):

+-   **Incoming**: unconfirmed drivers coming in from other domains or from team members
+-   **Backlog**: items that have been determined relevant, significant, and require a decision, in the order of priority
+-   **Agenda**: items that will be addressed in the next governance meeting)
+-   **Agreed**: items that were agreed upon (this could also be stored in a separate board)

+**Tips for Managing Overloaded Governance Boards:** If you find yourself overwhelmed by the number of items in your governance board, consider [limiting the number of items](limit-work-in-progress.html) for the backlog, or for other columns.
+If you exceed that limit, decide whether to archive the item or store it somewhere outside of the board.